 - The manuscript is in Microsoft Word.

 - The manuscript includes figures, tables, and charts generated in either Microsoft Word or Excel.

-- Scanned images or illustrations must have a resolution of at least 600 dpi resolution.
+- Scanned images or illustrations (black and white only, no color) must have a resolution of at least 600 dpi resolution.

 - The manuscript must adhere to APA style.

 - Is the primary author a Psi Chi member?